luised94/lab_utils/docs/STICKY_NOTES.md

 Conclusions:
     > All plots work now.
 Could focus on cosmetics.
 Maybe I should output all of them and then do the cosmetics.
 ```

+## 2025-05-14
+QUESTION: Should I wrap the main logic around interactive?
+I have to add the cli vs interactive options.
+QUESTION: Why does requireNamespace check take so long?
+Is it cached?